 Adam Smith and David Ricardo explained centuries ago why trade across national borders generally benefits all nations — though not every person in every nation.
 Since then, the arc of history has generally bent toward freer trade, though with numerous bumps and reversals along the way.

-may have us on the verge of a trade war (are we?) — all in just 15 months as president.
+Then along came Donald Trump, and a big reversal.
+He pulled us out of the Trans-Pacific Partnership (or are we going back in?), insisted on rewriting NAFTA, and may have us on the verge of a trade war (are we?) — all in just 15 months as president.
 Sad.
 Even sadder, he has attracted a large following to protectionism.
 Apparently, we economists never really “sold” the idea of free trade to the public.

 Why not?
 The reasons expose the stark differences between economic and political thinking that underpin the Lamppost Theory.

 For openers, ideas that are counterintuitive or complex don’t sell in politics.
 Because they sound wrong to voters, they carry little appeal to politicians.
 Ricardo explained 200 years ago that free trade between two countries will provide jobs for workers in both countries even if one country is better at producing everything.
 But that sounds wrong.
 And people who have not studied economics don’t believe it.

 The problem is compounded by what you might call the (Upton) Sinclair principle: “It is difficult to get a man to understand something, when his salary depends on his not understanding it.”
 Businesses and workers with vested interests in limiting foreign competition will argue that their industries deserve protection.
 Political ears will resonate to such pleas because those who lose from protectionism typically constitute a large but amorphous bunch with no political muscle.